 Best Online Nursing Programs in Columbia, SC (2026)

 Columbia, South Carolina has a population of about 138,019.
 The city’s median household income is $55,653 (Census ACS 2023, 5-year).
 About 46.1% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited nursing programs within 100 miles of Columbia, with tuition ranging from $5,715 to $13,295 per year.
+Our directory has 50 accredited schools offering nursing programs near Columbia, with tuition ranging from $5,715 to $13,295 per year for indexed programs.
 In the Columbia, SC metro area, the top-earning nursing-related role is Nurse Anesthetist at a median $219,170 annually (BLS OEWS, May 2024).

 Closest Nursing Schools to Columbia